 Article written by Kim Scaravelli, CEO, Trust Communications Inc.

-Trust Communications is an instructional design firm with 15+years of experience.
-We have created more than 200 customized online and blended learning programs for companies and non-profit organizations across Canada and abroad.
+We are Instructional Design and Digital Content Specialists.
+We have developed 200+ customized online and blended learning programs for companies and non-profit organizations across Canada.
 Yes… some have games.
 Some do not.
 If you would like to talk about your training needs, email us.